sub1inear/sub1inear.github.io/_posts/2025-03-28-making-of-rift-part-2.md

 ### Sending Data, Part 1

 Now with the handshaking out of the way, everyone had a role.
-I pondered the question and thought of a good way of sending data:
+I thought for a while and came up with of a good way of sending data:
 ```
 If role is controller
 	For i From numPlayers To 1